The Friends of Eddie Coyle: Plot

-Eddie Coyle is a low-level gunrunner based in Quincy, Massachusetts.
-He supplies pistols to a bank robbery crew led by Jimmy Scalise and Artie Van, first obtaining the guns from a fellow gunrunner named Jackie Brown.
-At the same time, Coyle is facing several years of jailtime for a truck hijacking in New Hampshire set up by Dillon, who owns a local bar that Coyle frequents.
-Coyle cooperates with ATF agent Dave Foley in order to get his sentencing cleared, but is unaware that Dillon is an informant for Foley; Dillon meets with Foley in person every week to receive $20 from him.
+At a diner in Quincy, Massachusetts, low-level gunrunner Eddie Coyle meets with Jackie Brown, a younger gunrunner, in order to obtain guns for a bank robbery crew led by Jimmy Scalise and Artie Van.
+The crew successfully robs the South Shore National Bank by first kidnapping its manager, Mr. Partridge, and they make a clean getaway.
+Coyle meets with ATF agent Dave Foley to discuss his sentencing for a botched trafficking mission in New Hampshire set up by Dillon, who owns a local bar that Coyle frequents; Coyle is unaware, however, that Dillon also works as an informant for Foley, earning $20 from him each week.
+Coyle tells Foley that he could give up Jackie in order to ease the sentencing; Foley sits on this idea.

-After kidnapping Mr. Partridge, a bank manager, the crew successfully rob the South Shore National Bank and make a clean getaway.
-Afterward, Coyle meets with Foley to discuss his sentencing.
-Coyle tells him that he knows a gunrunner, Jackie, whom he could potentially have Foley arrest in order to ease the sentencing; Foley sits on this idea.
-Meanwhile, Jackie meets a hippie couple in Cambridge who wish to purchase M16 rifles from him.
+Jackie meets a hippie couple in Cambridge who wish to purchase M16 rifles from him in order to rob a bank.
 He reluctantly agrees to sell them in a discreet location at a specific time.
 Jackie then meets with Coyle who requires Jackie to acquire guns for the next day.
-While unsure at first if he can complete the task, Jackie complies and heads to Rhode Island later that night with an associate to get the guns, which he is successful in doing.

-The crew robs a second bank, this time in South Weymouth.
-Towards the end of the robbery, one of the tellers triggers a silent alarm and is shot dead by one of the robbers, requiring a hasty exit.
+While unsure at first if he can complete the task that quickly, Jackie complies.
+He heads to Rhode Island later that night with an associate to get the M16s for the hippies, which he is successful in doing.
+Meanwhile, the crew robs a second bank in South Weymouth, but one of the tellers triggers a silent alarm and is shot dead by one of the robbers, requiring a hasty exit.
 The crew are able to flee without any police following them, but become wanted for murder as a result.

-Afterward, Jackie meets Coyle in the parking lot of a Dedham grocery store to deliver him the guns.
-Once the exchange is finished, Coyle calls Foley from a payphone to tip him off about Jackie's exchange with the hippie couple at the Sharon train station.
+Jackie meets Coyle in the parking lot of a Dedham grocery store to deliver him the guns.
+Once the exchange is finished, Coyle calls Foley from a payphone to tip him off about Jackie's exchange with the hippies at the Sharon train station.
 There, Foley and a group of agents watch the area from afar with sniper rifles.
-The couple arrive, though Jackie tells them to meet him elsewhere at a later time, believing that he is being watched.
+The couple arrives, though Jackie tells them to meet him elsewhere at a later time, believing that he is being watched.
 Once the couple leaves, Foley and his team move in to make the arrest.
 Jackie recognizes the agents' cars and attempts to flee, but is boxed in at the exit and arrested, immediately realizing that Coyle had set him up.